Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

+As shown in Fig. \ref{ablationconvergence}(a) and Fig. \ref{ablationconvergence}(c), DR-MGF improves the convergence performance of Vgg-SDN and MSDnet at each training epoch.
+Although the running time of DR-MGF is longer than other methods due to the disentanglement policy (Fig. \ref{ablationconvergence}(b) and Fig. \ref{ablationconvergence}(d)), DR-MGF can better alleviate inter-task interference, which is the fundamental motivation of this work.
+It enables various MONs converge to a better solution as illustrated in Tables \ref{cifartable_vgg}-\ref{tabnyuv2}.
+We have proposed two promising solutions in Sec. \ref{chapterconclusion} to reduce the computational overhead of DR-MGF.
+To let existing methods fully train the models, we further conduct experiments to compare each method by ensuring the training time of existing methods is equal to or longer than DR-MGF, i.e., increasing those methods' training epochs.
+Fig. \ref{equalcomparison} demonstrates that DR-MGF achieves better convergence, and still surpasses existing approaches.
+The detailed results are reported in Table \ref{timecostsablation}.

-We further compare the convergence speeds of the models by three ablation studies: 1)Meta-GF: using the Meta-GF without network disentanglement in the forward propagation, but estimating the task-importances of filters in the meta-weighted gradient fusion process; 2)DR-avgF: using vanilla average gradient fusion without Meta-GF, but optimizing the task-importance variables in the forward propagation(i.e, network disentanglement); 3)DR-MGF: combining Meta-GF with network disentanglement.
-The baseline results are obtained by jointly multi-task training with SGD optimization.
-The results are shown in Fig.\ref{ablationconvergence}, where the DR-MGF demonstrates the best convergence speed.
-Compared with the baseline, (Meta-GF, DR-avgF and DR-MGF) achieve better performance by estimating the task-importance of filters in forward inference or gradient fusion stage.
-Based on the experimental results, we conclude that it's better that simultaneously disentangling the networks in the forward inference(Dynamic-Routes) and gradient fusion stage(Meta-weighted Gradient Fusion).
+We further compare the convergence performance of the models by three ablation studies: 1) Meta-GF: using the meta-weighted gradient fusion policy without network disentanglement in the forward propagation; 2) DR-avgF: using vanilla average gradient fusion without meta-weighted gradient fusion policy, but optimizing the task-specific importance variables in the forward propagation; 3) DR-MGF: combining meta-weighted gradient fusion policy with network disentanglement.
+The baseline results are obtained using SGD.
+The results are shown in Fig. \ref{ablationconvergence3}(a)-(b), where DR-MGF achieves the best convergence performance.